skramm/cpphtmltags/README.md

 ## Goals

 This library is designed to help any user code that needs to generate Html content from C++ code.
-The goal is to make generation of valid html5 content from C++ code **simple** and **reliable**, with maximum versatility.
+The goal is to make generation of valid HTML 5 content **simple** and **reliable**, with maximum versatility.
 The idea is:
-- to add some abstraction to html generation,
+- to add some abstraction to HTML generation,
 - to avoid unnecessary repetition of strings in your code,
 - to avoid some basic errors that can happen if you directly generate the html code with hardcoded strings,
-- to avoid generating invalid html5 code.
+- to avoid generating invalid HTML 5 code.

 For example, if you generate tags by some direct string output, some errors may go unnoticed.
 Say you forget the 'p' in "script":<br>